GOAL’s annual Jersey Day event

 We are very pleased to be one of the sponsors of the Oireachtas Essay Competition.
 Senior Cycle students across the island of Ireland were invited to submit an essay on the topic ‘Parliamentary Politics Matters’.
 Congratulations to the competition winners pictured at the prize giving ceremony in the Dáil Éireann.
 We were delighted to be in attendance and look forward to next year's competition.

 We are delighted to be working with Dublin City University to provide scholarships to four students to become Ireland’s first Deaf primary school teachers using Irish Sign Language (ISL).
 This means that future generations of children will have a more inclusive experience in school because they will be taught by teachers who are Deaf or hard of hearing themselves.
-The four students will enter their third year of the course in September 2021.
+The four students are now in their final year of the course.